Why Seoul Metro and Taipei MRT Are Two of the Top Subway Systems in Asia

-Seoul's Metropolitan subway network is probably the most extensive in the world.
+Seoul's Metropolitan subway network is the most extensive in the world.
 With 17 lines, it connects almost all parts of Seoul and the suburbs.
-If this is not enough, there are plans for nine new subway lines and one new extension to the existing line.
-If the plan goes ahead, Seoul citizens will have only a ten-minute travelling distance to the nearest station!
+If this is not enough, nine new subway lines and one new extension will be added to the existing line.
+If the plan goes ahead, Seoul citizens will have only a ten-minute traveling distance to the nearest station!

 Seoul's subway is also the world’s largest in terms of passenger-track length.

-Operated by four Government-owned rail operators and other small private rapid transit operators, it has a staggering combined daily ridership of 9.8 million (a 2012 statistic).
+Operated by four Government-owned rail operators and other small private rapid transit operators, it has a staggering combined daily ridership of more than 3 billion (yes, with a 'b')

-However, for this article we will concentrate on the network for lines 1 to 9 that covers Seoul Metropolitan, as a direct comparison to the other subways in other parts of Asia.
-Statistics for 2012 showed daily ridership for this network at 7.0 million commuters, lower than Tokyo and Hong Kong.
+For this article, we will concentrate on the network for lines 1 to 9 that covers Seoul Metropolitan, as a direct comparison to the other subways in other parts of Asia.

 Seoul Subway Express Train

-Construction work for the Seoul subway system begun in 1971.
-It opened for commercial operation on August 15th, 1974.
-The subway network has now expanded to 17 lines, but Lines 1-9 cover the Seoul Metropolitan area.
+Construction works for Seoul subway system began in 1971 and opened for commercial operation on August 15th, 1974.
+The subway network has now expanded to 17 lines with Lines 1-9 covering the Seoul Metropolitan area.